shashankms9/HPC-V2/Exercise2-Review-the-main-az-hop-features.md

 ### Task 2: Using shell access

-> Note: For more information regarding this topic, refer to [https://azure.github.io/az-hop/user_guide/clusters.html](https://azure.github.io/az-hop/user_guide/clusters.html)
+> **Note**: For more information regarding this topic, refer to [https://azure.github.io/az-hop/user_guide/clusters.html](https://azure.github.io/az-hop/user_guide/clusters.html)

 1. In the **Azure HPC On-Demand Platform** portal, select the **Clusters** menu, and then from the drop-down menu, select **AZHOP - Cluster Shell Access**.

       ![alt](image/EX2-Task1-Step1.png)

-   > Note: This will open another browser tab displaying a shell session to the cluster.
+   > **Note**: This will open another browser tab displaying a shell session to the cluster.

 2. In the shell session, run the following command to submit a simple test job: